Hervian/log-weaver/README.md

 You can relatively easily define what statements are weaved by modifying the logic in the class ´LogWeaver´.
 Notice that the weaver also weaves in any fields, which is needed.
 In our case those fields are some some constants, fx the class name.
 The logic can handle multiple return statements.
+## How does it work?
+The project, that defines the log-annotations, also define an AbstractProcessor ( - an annotation processor), which is automatically triggered, when you compile your project.